Setup my Mac

 Install them via Homebrew:

-brew install --cask spotify docker caffeine google-chrome zoom warp cursor
+brew install --cask spotify docker caffeine google-chrome zoom warp windsurf slack

 Here’s a quick breakdown of the installed tools: